learning2hash/learning2hash.github.io/_publications/chandrasekhar2017compression.markdown

 ---
 Image instance retrieval is the problem of retrieving images from a database which contain the same object.
-Convolutional Neural Network (CNN) based descriptors are becoming the dominant approach for generating {\it global image descriptors} for the instance retrieval problem.
-One major drawback of CNN-based {\it global descriptors} is that uncompressed deep neural network models require hundreds of megabytes of storage making them inconvenient to deploy in mobile applications or in custom hardware.
+Convolutional Neural Network (CNN) based descriptors are becoming the dominant approach for generating \{\it global image descriptors\} for the instance retrieval problem.
+One major drawback of CNN-based \{\it global descriptors\} is that uncompressed deep neural network models require hundreds of megabytes of storage making them inconvenient to deploy in mobile applications or in custom hardware.
 In this work, we study the problem of neural network model compression focusing on the image instance